souzainf3/RNActivityView/README.md

 # RNActivityView

 RNActivityView is based on [MBProgressHUD](https://github.com/jdg/MBProgressHUD).
-All credits to this.
+All credits to [MBProgressHUD](https://github.com/jdg/MBProgressHUD).

 [MBProgressHUD](https://github.com/jdg/MBProgressHUD) is an iOS drop-in class that displays a translucent HUD with an indicator and/or labels while work is being done in a background thread.
 The HUD is meant as a replacement for the undocumented, private UIKit UIProgressHUD with some additional features.